 Configuring Remote Controller Settings (some models)

-Depending on the system, the control type (Cooling Only or Heat Pump) and the unit of Temperature (°C or °F) can be configured using the manual dip-switches below the battery compartment.
+Depending on the system, the control type (Cooling Only or Heat Pump) must be set after a battery swap is done.
+As soon as the batteries are inserted, the symbols \ and \ will begin flashing.
 Operate as below: